Available on Amazon and B&N

 “Daphne, please get in the car.”
-S.J. opened the door with a flourish.
+SJopened the door with a flourish.

 “Hold on, Daphne.”
-S.J. cautioned as the SUV pulled away from the curb.
+SJ cautioned as the SUV pulled away from the curb.

 The SUV lurched over a curb to avoid two women walking in the middle of the street.
 I hung on the handrail for dear life.
-Caesar and S.J. merely looked bored.
+Caesar and SJ merely looked bored.

 “Aren’t there any traffic rules?”
 I gripped the armrest as we careened around a corner of a cobblestone lane.

 Alejandro chuckled.
 “You Americans and your need for rules.
-Life has no rules; why should driving?”
+Life has no rules, why should driving?”

 Safety came to mind.

-Alejandro slammed on the brakes to let a group of white-habited nuns jaywalk across the street.
-“Patrón Jalani, all has been arranged according to your orders.
-First, we go to the hotel where you should rest a bit from your long trip.
-Perhaps enjoy some refreshment.
-After the meal, I will take you to Our Lady of Compassion School for Girls.”
+“PatrónJalani, I arranged everything according to your orders,” said Alejandro after waving to the good sisters.
+“First, we go to the hotel where you will rest a bit from your long trip.
+Perhaps enjoy some refreshment, eh?
+Afterwards, I will take you to Our Lady of Compassion School for Girls.”

 “Perfecto.”
-S.J. twisted around from the front seat, a half smile curled on his lips.
+SJ twisted around from the front seat, a half smile curled on his lips.
 “Enjoying the ride?”

-“Miss Daphne,” Alejandro said as the SUV lurched forward, “Patrón Jalani says you’re a professor.”
+“SenoritaDaphne,” Alejandro said as the SUV lurched forward, “PatrónJalani says you’re a scholar.”